PerfectlySoft/PerfectDocs/README.md

 If you find a mistake, bug, or any other helpful suggestion you'd like to make on the docs please head over to [http://jira.perfect.org:8080/servicedesk/customer/portal/1](http://jira.perfect.org:8080/servicedesk/customer/portal/1) and raise it.

+A comprehensive list of open issues can be found at [http://jira.perfect.org:8080/projects/ISS/issues](http://jira.perfect.org:8080/projects/ISS/issues)

 ## Contributing

 We welcome contributions to the documentation, small or large!
 If you have additions, errata or general corrections or suggestions please create a pull request.